 Moving along to aesthetics and design, I found this mobile gaming machine to be elegant, albeit in a more classic and traditional manner.
 The lid features sportscar-like curves and unique angles.
 Opening the unit up we have a nice 17.3 full HD 1080p LCD display.
 The webcam is positioned just over the LCD, like most laptops.
 Just below the hinges, we have the power button on the left and a “VGA” button on the right.
 When the VGA is lit green your in a “Green” battery saving state.
 An amber color denotes “Performance” mode and should be used when gaming or working in similarly resource-heavy applications.

 The two 2-watt speakers face upward and are placed above the keyboard in between the power and VGA buttons.
 THX TruStudio Pro technology is used.
 Audio is actually really good.
 But an aftermarket speaker setup or headphones are recommended to complement the THX integration much better than the included speakers.
 Gigabyte has also added 3-hotkeys to the left of the fully extended keyboard.
 These are for quick access to the webcam, mute audio and WiFi on/off.
 I wish these could be reprogrammed for custom hotkey functions.
 As it stands now, keys F1-F12 offer all these functions and more–including a handy Bluetooth toggle.
 The right of the keyboard features LEDs for the different modes mentioned above, battery status, storage in-use, WiFi and Bluetooth.
 All these indicators and multiple ways to do the same thing are a waste of battery life and resources–as if someone felt there was too much extra space.
 It in no way sullies the experience or performance.
 But it’s likely most users will settle on one set of functions or the other.
+You may want to take a look at our Google Pixelbook review for a laptop with a great design,

 The keyboard itself uses familiar chiklet style keys, which seem to be a bit taller than those found on other laptops.
 Typing is very easy, where the Shift button is full-size and easy to depress while frantically typing.
 There is a full Numpad, which is always welcomed for my mobile computing style.
 I also appreciate the choice for positioning the microphone.
 It’s found just above the trackpad.
 More importantly it picks up your voice more easily than if positioned next to the webcam above the display, like most laptops.
 The trackpad itself is nothing special.
 It’s textured and works just fine with good feedback and response.
 It can be disabled by pressing FN+F1.
 The left and right mouse click functions are unified in a single bar.